Last updated: 19 September 2024

 • Audiology: Specialists in hearing problems

-• Dietician: provides support and advise on food, diet and nutrition
+• Dietician: provides support and advice on food, diet and nutrition

 • Speech & Language therapists: provide support for speech, language and communication development